Can you apply for a state school with an Airbnb address?

 Whilst you might think that sending in a copy of your Airbnb invoice might work, parents will fail the “utility bill test”, as they would not be available to you as an Airbnb tenant.
 This can be electricity, water, gas, broadband – all the things that are actually covered, in most cases, by the property owner and included in your fees.

-4. Can you apply in advance then?
+Can you apply in advance of moving to your new residence?

 This is a very good question.
 In a logical world, one might think that you could tell the school admissions team that you intend to rent on a permanent basis in the same neighbourhood, in the near future.